xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/README.md

 This does still not return the desired result: James (10074) is returned before John (9883) and Katie (9915).
-The reason is that the `_key` attribute is a string in ArangoDB, and not a number.
+The reason is that the `_key` attribute is a string in AvocadoDB, and not a number.
 The individual characters of the strings are compared. `1` is lower than `9` and the result is therefore "correct".
 If we wanted to use the numerical value of the `_key` attributes instead, we could convert the string to a number and use it for sorting.
 There are some implications